-This first leads to the question of how far universities can deliver such an education and, more fundamentally, if education can influence environmental problem perceptions and in the long term actually change students' attitudes.
-This does not appear to have been studied much, specifically for transport planning education.
-However, there is evidence for the impact of university education in more general on students' attitudes, in particular on the impact of economic education.
-For example, Frank, Gilovich, and Regan (1993) study the difference between students majoring in economics and those from other disciplines.
-They find not only that economic students are less cooperative but also provide some evidence that the difference to students majoring in other subjects increases with length of education.
-Also Marwell and James (1981) find differences in the cooperative behavior of economic students, but whether this is due to their education is not clear.
-Hess-Quimbita and Pavel (1996) report evidence that science education appears to help the development of environmental concern.
-Using a sample of 18,887 students, they demonstrate that human ethical/ social values as well as the number of science modules play important roles in the development of environment concern.
-Therefore, students' academic and social integration appears to indirectly influence the development of environmentally friendly attitudes.
+This firstly leads to the question in how far universities can deliver such an education and, more fundamentally, if education can influence environmental problem perceptions and in the long actually change students' attitudes.
+This appears to have been not much studied specifically for transport planning education.
+There is though evidence for the impact of university education in more general on students' attitudes, in particular on the impact of economic education.
+For example Frank et al (1993) study the difference between students majoring in economics and those from other disciplines.
+They find not only that economic students are less co-operative but also provide some evidence that the difference to students majoring in other subjects increases with length of education.
+Also Marwell and James (1981) find differences in the co-operative behavior of economic students, whether this is due to their education is though not clear.
+Hess-Quimbita et al (1996) report evidence that science education appears to help the development of environmental concern.
+Using a sample of 18,887 students, they demonstrate that human ethical/social values as well as the number of science modules play important roles in the development of environment concern.
+Therefore students' academic and social integration appears to indirectly influence the development of environmental-friendly attitudes.
 Similarly, Smith-Sebasto (1995) reports changes in students' perceived environmental responsibility through education.
-He noted that students completing an environmental studies course showed significantly greater environmental responsibility.
+He noted that students completing an environmental studies course showed significantly higher environmental responsibility.

-In summary, there is some limited literature suggesting that environmental consciousness could, at least to some degree, be taught.
-This motivated the study that led to this paper.
+In summary, there is some limited literature suggesting that "environmental consciousness" could, at least to some degree, be taught.
+This motivated the study that let to this paper.
 We would like to understand whether course selection and education can play an important role for students to obtain attitudes that encourage them to promote sustainable transport policies in their later working life.
-To derive some firm conclusions on this, one needs to obtain good panel data that illustrate a change in attitudes for the target group, in this case engineering students that take specific classes, versus other students with the same background that do not take these classes.
-Because of difficulties in obtaining such panel data, we focus this paper on an exploration of cross-sectional data regarding environmental and transport policy attitudes of those who choose courses with a focus on the environment versus those who choose to study different subjects.
-As our subsequent analysis will show, we believe this is a first important step to understand what curriculum engineering students that will be involved in transport planning should be taught.
+In order to derive some firm conclusions on this, one needs to obtain good panel data that illustrate a change in attitudes for the target group, in this case engineering students that take specific classes, versus other students with the same background that do not take these classes.
+Due to difficulties in obtaining such panel data, we focus this paper on an exploration of cross-sectional data regarding environmental and transport policy attitudes of those who choose courses with a focus on environment versus those who choose to study different subjects.
+As our subsequent analysis will show we believe this is a first important step to understand what curriculum engineering students that will be involved in transport planning should be taught.

-2. Data
+2. DATA

-2.1 Environmental education at Kyoto University
+2.1.
+Environmental Education at Kyoto University